-The CARE response has been developed to guide Ambassadors to respond to disclosures of violence from their peers.
+The CARE response has been developed to guide Ambassadors to respond to disclosures of violence from their peers, adapted from the WHO LIVES approach (Listen, Inquire, Validate, Enhance safety and Support).

 The CARE response is based on the internationally recognised survivor-centred approach for working with survivors of violence.
 This is a human-rights-based approach that seeks to ensure survivors' rights are protected, and survivors are treated with dignity and respect.
 The survivor-centred approach recognises that survivors have the right to: